taosdata/TDengine/docs-en/25-application/01-telegraf.md

 ---
 sidebar_label: TDengine + Telegraf + Grafana
-title: Quickly Build IT Operations Presentation System with TDengine + Telegraf + Grafana
+title: Quickly Build IT DevOps Visualization System with TDengine + Telegraf + Grafana
 ---

 ## Background

-TDengine is a big data platform designed and optimized for IoT, Telematics, Industrial Internet, IT operation and maintenance by TAOSData.
-Since its open source in July 2019, it has won the favor of a large number of time-series data developers with its innovative data modeling design, fast installation, easy-to-use programming interface and powerful data writing and query performance.
+TDengine is a big data platform designed and optimized for IoT (Internet of Things), Vehicle Telematics, Industrial Internet, IT DevOps, etc. by TAOSData.
+Since it opened its source code in July 2019, it has won the favor of a large number of time-series data developers with its innovative data modeling design, convenient installation, easy-to-use programming interface, and powerful data writing and query performance.

-IT operations and maintenance monitoring data are usually data that are sensitive to temporal characteristics, such as
+IT DevOps metric data usually are time sensitive, for example:

 - System resource metrics: CPU, memory, IO, bandwidth, etc.
-- Software system metrics: survival status, number of connections, number of requests, number of timeouts, number of errors, response time, service type and other business-related metrics.
+- Software system metrics: health status, number of connections, number of requests, number of timeouts, number of errors, response time, service type, and other business-related metrics.

-Current mainstream IT operations systems usually include a data collection module, a data storage module, and a visualization module; Telegraf and Grafana are one of the most popular data collection modules and visualization modules, respectively.
-The data storage module is available in a wide range of software options, with OpenTSDB or InfluxDB being the most popular.
+Current mainstream IT DevOps system usually include a data collection module, a data persistent module, and a visualization module; Telegraf and Grafana are one of the most popular data collection modules and visualization modules, respectively.
+The data persistent module is available in a wide range of options, with OpenTSDB or InfluxDB being the most popular.
 TDengine, as an emerging time-series big data platform, has the advantages of high performance, high reliability, easy management and easy maintenance.

-This article introduces how to quickly build a TDengine + Telegraf + Grafana based IT operation and maintenance system without writing a single line of code and by simply modifying a few lines of configuration files.
+This article introduces how to quickly build a TDengine + Telegraf + Grafana based IT DevOps visualization system without writing even a single line of code and by simply modifying a few lines of configuration files.
 The architecture is as follows.

 ![IT-DevOps-Solutions-Telegraf.png](/img/IT-DevOps-Solutions-Telegraf.png)